Intuition: The Key to Shamanic Thinking

 One of the hardest things for many people is to have faith in themselves, to trust what their soul is telling them.

-We trust these tools and strategies because they have been fed to us from young.
+We trust these tools and strategies because they've been fed to us from a young age.
 And yes, most of them are useful.
 We need to make use of them if we wish to climb the ladder.

 Problems begin to arise when we apply them in our lives to the exclusion of our intuition, our trust in ourselves.